-The fire protection program should include elements that provide for personnel safety in the event of a fire.
-Egress and evacuation routes should be clearly established and maintained under the changing plant configuration.
+The fire protection program should provide for personnel safety in the event of a fire.
+Egress and evacuation routes should be clearly established and maintained as the plant configuration changes.
 The effect of smoke on exiting personnel should be considered.
-Emergency lighting and alarm notification should be provided, and personnel should be appropriately trained in proper fire response.
-Policies and procedures should establish radiological control and security practices to be implemented under emergency (fire) evacuation scenarios.
-NFPA 101, "Code for Safety to Life from Fire in Buildings and Structures," provides additional information and guidance for ensuring personnel safety.
+Emergency lighting and alarms should be provided, and personnel should be appropriately trained in fire response.
+Policies and procedures should establish radiological control and security practices to be implemented under emergency fire evacuation scenarios.
+NFPA 101, "Code for Safety to Life from Fire in Buildings and Structures," provides additional information and guidance on ensuring personnel safety.